armadail/RestaurantFinder/README.md

 - V: Number of reviewers

 ### GPT3.5 Based Summarizer
-Utilizing the power of GPT3.5, our app includes a summarizer that parses multiple reviews into a single concise description.
-By simulating a food reviewer role, it distills varied opinions into a comprehensive overview, enhancing user understanding.
+Utilizing GPT3.5, the app includes a summarizer that parses multiple reviews into a single concise description.

 Example Prompt:
 ```